 Kefford has been awarded numerous Grants and Awards, including a recent Develop Your Creative Practice Grant from Arts Council England, a Henry Moore Foundation Artist Award, an Escalator Visual Arts Award and the Roy Noakes Bursary Prize at the Royal British Society of Sculptors.
 His work is held in a number of Public and Private collections.

-He is currently Senior Lecturer on the BA Fine Art programme at University of Hertfordshire and is an Artist Mentor on the MASS Sculpture programme in London.
+He is currently Senior Lecturer on the BA Fine Art programme at University of Hertfordshire and is a Member of the Royal Society of Sculptors (MRSS).

 He is also co-founder and director of artist led project Aid & Abet.

-His starting point involves collecting, re-mixing, subverting and transforming under-valued and un-loved (discarded/fragmented) objects, materials and images which he liberates from the local environment – artificial materials, non-bio-degradable stuff that will remain after our individual human lives as radiant relic scraps on the earth or in the sea.
-Non-human or non-organic things have ‘souls’, connecting to animist beliefs and always relating to human presence, acknowledging we are living in the Anthropocene.
+His starting point involves collecting, re-mixing, subverting and transforming under-valued and un-loved (discarded/fragmented) objects, materials and images which he liberates from the local environment – synthetic materials, non-bio-degradable stuff (such as plastic) that will remain after our individual human lives as relic scraps on the earth or in the sea.
+Non-human or non-organic things have ‘souls’, connecting to animist beliefs and relating to human presence, acknowledging we are living in the Anthropocene.

 Once accumulated, these materials are then ‘queered up’ through a time-based, durational and fluid process in his physical studio to portray hybrid, biomorphic assemblages, which embody feelings of difference and strangeness.
 The studio becomes a generative space for the construction and accumulation of non-binary companion forms.